NaoNaoMe/FTDI-Breakout-Adapter/README.md

 ### CN2 Pin Descriptions:
-This connector is for your target boart.
+This connector is for your target board.

 | Pin | Name | Description                                       |
 | --- | ---- | ------------------------------------------------- |
 | 1   | VCC  | VCC-CN1 with a jumper (Short or Open)             |